-- Compile documents required for ethics and governance submission in accordance with committee requirements. - Ensure sponsor documentation is prepared and maintained in accordance with the competent regulatory authority's requirements. - Manage data to facilitate accurate research project conclusions including advising on the construction and design of electronic database systems, managing online data input and developing innovative concepts such as online un-blinding (within clinical trials). - Monitor and review data in accordance with GCP principles. - Oversee the recruitment of research participants from EPPIC clinical program. - Interview participants using multiple standardised clinical assessment instruments according to the research protocol when required. - Collect and record participant information and consent procedures ensuring confidentiality is maintained. - Develop and maintain effective working relationships with clinical teams and other internal and external stakeholders. - Contribute to data collection and analysis, using specialised programs for qualitative/quantitative data assessment such as SPSS. - The co-production of conference and seminar papers and publications and attendance and presentations at conferences and seminars where appropriate. - Steady development of an academic research profile in the area of Youth Mental Health. - Contribute to publications arising from scholarship and research, such as publication of books and in peer reviewed journals - Active participation in the communication and dissemination of research where appropriate. - Occasional contributions to teaching within the research field where appropriate.
+- Recruit research participants from a range of clinical programs and the community. - Interview participants using multiple standardised clinical assessment instruments according to the research protocol. - Collect and record participant information and consent procedures ensuring confidentiality is maintained. - Develop and maintain effective working relationships with clinical teams and other stakeholders. - Contribute to data collection and analysis, using specialised programs for qualitative/quantitative data assessment such as SPSS - The co-production of conference and seminar papers and publications and attendance and presentations at conferences and seminars where appropriate - Steady development of an academic research profile in the area of Youth Mental Health.

+- Contribute to publications arising from scholarship and research, such as publication of books and in peer reviewed journals - Active participation in the communication and dissemination of research where appropriate. - Occasional contributions to teaching within the research field where appropriate.